AshleyFitness/Tip4Serv-Ark-SA/README.md

 ***Add an Item to a Player's Inventory***

 **Important:** To use this command, you must use this plugin and not the Tip4Serv RCON connection.
-Additionally, ensure that **Player must be online** is selected in the [product editor](https://docs.tip4serv.com/store-setup/server-commands#id-2.-product-editor).
+Additionally, ensure that **Player must be online** is selected in the [command editor](https://docs.tip4serv.com/store-setup/server-commands#id-3.-commands-editor).

 `GiveItem "Blueprint'/Game/PrimalEarth/CoreBlueprints/Items/Structures/Wooden/PrimalItemStructure_WoodFenceFoundation.PrimalItemStructure_WoodFenceFoundation'" 1 1 false`